GravityKit/GravityView/readme.txt

 = develop =

 * Fixed: Deprecated filter notice if using GravityView Maps 3.1.0 or newer.
+* Fixed: PHP 8.2 deprecation notice due to passing an empty value to `htmlspecialchars()`.

 = 2.27.1 on August 14, 2024 =